cgay/lsp-mode/docs/page/adding-new-language.md

 restart the language server with `lsp-restart-workspace` for the changes to be applied.

-Also, if new client support customizing language server path.
-It's recommended to make a wrapper function so the user can customize the value even after the client has been loaded.
+Also, if the client supports customizing the language server path, it's recommended to make a wrapper function so the user can customize the value even after the client has been loaded.